mrdvince/surtr/README.md

 # An OpenTofu/Terraform Provider for Proxmox

-> ⚠️ This is a learning and experimentantion project to see what is required to write providers in a different language essentially if it can be done and how it would look like.
+> ⚠️ This is a learning and experimentation project to see what is required to write providers in a different language, essentially, if it can be done and what it would look like.
+> ⚠️ DON'T USE THIS, It's not the most consistent thing.

 ## Requirements